MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mrc/files (GET)**

-Returns the list of mixed reality files stored on the device
+Returns the list of mixed reality files stored on the device.

 **/api/holographic/mrc/photo (POST)**

-Takes a mixed reality photo and creates a file on the device
+Takes a mixed reality photo and creates a file on the device.

 Parameters
 * holo : capture holograms: true or false (defaults to false)